cmancone/clearskies/docs/4_columns.md

 ```

-So we have a class named `Scheduled` that extends the `DateTime` class, is not writeable, and has the same builder function as the other column type classes (for convenience).
+So we have a class named `Scheduled` that extends the `DateTime` class, is not writeable, and has the same builder function as the other column type classes.

 Now let's tackle configuration: we want to accept two required configs: `source_column_name` and `timedelta`.
 The former will be a string and the latter will be a dictionary which we will pass as kwargs to a `datetime.timedelta` object.
 We'll add the following to our class definition:

 ```
+import datetime

 class Scheduled(clearskies.column_types.DateTime):
     # if we specify some config names here, the base `_check_configuration` method will
     # raise exceptions if the developer doesn't set them.